ysx4/ysx4.github.io/menu/contact.md

 title: Contact
 ---

-If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=%40paululele), or [file a GitHub issue](https://github.com/lenpaul/lagrange/issues/new)
+If you are having any problems or questions, maybe try to think about it carefully first.

+If your problems or questions persist, you can find me via the lovely buttons below.